Eosinophilic Esophagitis

 • Sometimes esophageal dilation

-Patients who have significant strictures may need careful esophageal dilation using a balloon or bougie; multiple, careful, progressive dilations are done to help prevent esophageal perforation.
+Patients who have significant strictures may need careful esophageal dilation using a balloon or bougie; multiple, careful, progressive dilations are performed to help prevent esophageal perforation.

-Injection and infusion therapies that target the eosinophil pathway in the body are being studied for eosinophilic esophagitis.
+Additional injection and infusion therapies are being studied for eosinophilic esophagitis.

 Postdilation Tear